CambridgeUniversityPress/Stellar-Structure-and-Evolution/Chapter10/README.md

 ### Figure 10.4 - Core/envelope rotation

-`CoreEnvelope.txt` contains a compilation of core/envelope rotation data derived from Aerts et al. 2019, ARA&A, 57, 35 (and references therein), and Deheuvels et al. 2020, A&A, 641, 117.
+`CoreEnvelope.txt` contains a compilation of core/envelope rotation data derived from Aerts et al. 2019, ARA&A, 57, 35 (and references therein), and Deheuvels et al. 2020, A&A, 641, 117, compiled for the authors by Jamie Tayar (U Florida).

 ### Figure 10.5 - mixing of Nitrogen